 Learn simple watercolor techniques to enjoy painting as a creative hobby.
 Discover how to focus your mind's ey from a visionary.
 Classes will cover random textures in nature as well as the persepctive of human things.
 Each class will be different, attend one class or the whole series.
 Materials provided.

 - February 24, 6pm-9pm

 - March 31, 6pm-9pm

 The "Science Behind" Series – Dates, Times & Prices Vary

 Have you ever wondered how something works or how something was made?
-In the monthly Science Behind series, a member of the Walking Mountains Science Center staff and a guest presenter explore the science behind factors in our everyday lives.
-Pervious topics have included rafting, worm composting, and gluten-free cooking.
-Many more topics are yet to be examined.
-Call for information about the upcoming programs.
+In the monthly Science Behind series, Walking Mountains Science Center partners with a guest presenter to explore the science behind factors in our everyday lives.
+Get curious and get involved!
+Classes are free or low cost to attend.

 Audience: Mainly focused on adult audiences.